tc1io/nio/README.md

 Beyond that, Systems define their own specific identity attributes in Nio.

+Nio provides an API (and UI?) for assigning/managing such predefined attributes to identities.

 ## Resource Attributes

 Type: The type of the accessed resource at which IAM applies (eg the project in GCP).